fbpx

 They were interested and had many questions.
 A few may have been skeptical, but most seemed to eagerly take in all I said.

 On the second day of camp, I summarized the story of salvation.
 I told about creation and about sin and its effects.
 I told about Jesus, our desperately needed Savior.
-I recapped his birth, life, atoning death, and resurrection.
+I recapped His birth, life, atoning death, and resurrection.

-I presented the need for faith in him and explained forgiveness, imputed righteousness, and life in the Spirit.
-I told how Jesus is now reigning from heaven and will return to end sin and death completely and to be with his people forever.
+I presented the need for faith in Him and explained forgiveness, imputed righteousness, and life in the Spirit.
+I told how Jesus is now reigning from heaven and will return to end sin and death completely and to be with His people forever.

 It was a good lesson, full of the gospel.
 I saw much amazement in those kids’ eyes as I taught it.